Azure-App-Service/apps/apache-php-mysql/README.md

 ## Change Log
 - **Version 0.2**
   1. Supports uploading large files.
 See [php.ini](0.2/php.ini) here.
-  2. Add App Setting Key: DATABASE_TYPE, default value is up to the way to deploy as below.
-See [entrypoint.sh](0.2/entrypoint.sh), [azuredeploy.json](azuredeploy.json) here.
+  2. New app setting item: DATABASE_TYPE, default value is "remote".
+You can set it to "local" to start the built-in MySQL database server.
+See [entrypoint.sh](0.2/entrypoint.sh) for more information.
-        * Deploy to Azure: default value is local, run local MariaDB and phpMyAdmin
-        * Docker Container in Azure Portal: default value is remote, disable local MariaDB and phpMyAdmin
+  3. Dropped 3 app setting items: DATABASE_NAME, DATABASE_USER, and DATABASE_PASSWORD.
+Removal of these items has no impacts on your existing database or site contents.